danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 }
 ```

+These error methods are invoked in the router's `navigate()` method: `show404()` is called when no route matches the requested path, and `showError()` is called in the catch block if template loading or view initialization fails.

 But the challenge extended beyond just showing an error page.
 I had to consider:

 - Should invalid routes update the browser's address bar?